syncfusion-content/xamarin-docs/Xamarin/ComboBox/Multiple-selection.md

 ---
 # Multiple selection

-Select multiple items from a suggestion list.
+Select multiple items from a suggestion list by using [`MultiSelectMode`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_MultiSelectModeProperty) property.
 There are two ways to perform multi selection in the combo box control.

 * Token Representation